-Figure II.2/H.323 - Resource reservation for a point-to-multipoint connection for a given traffic stream should be sent as part of the openLogicalChannel procedure for that particular stream.
+Figure II.2 - Resource reservation for a point-to-multipoint connection

+Path messages must contain the complete destination/source addresses and a traffic specification.
+Resv messages contain the reservation parameters and the required service.
+Path and Resv messages for a given traffic stream should be sent as part of the openLogicalChannel procedure for that particular stream.
 The reservation should be released during the closeLogicalChannel procedure using the RSVP PathTear and ResvTear messages.